Sponsored by BYU Studies—Historian Matt Godfrey is the managing historian and general editor of the Joseph Smith Papers.

 The document also contains a pay order that Joseph fills out for a “Mrs Young,” who we surmise is Mary Ann Young, Brigham Young’s wife.
 This pay order, coupled with letters that Phebe Woodruff and Vilate Kimball wrote to their husbands in England, highlight the impoverishment of the families of the apostles who were overseas.
 The pay order for “Mrs Young” instructs Newel K. Whitney to let her “have any thing she wants” from the church’s storehouse, indicating that she is in great need.

 More detailed studies of the economic conditions of the wives and families of the apostles during their mission to England would be wonderful.

-Kurt Manwaring: How has your perception of Joseph Smith evolved since you first joined the Papers project?
+How has Matt Godfrey’s perception of Joseph Smith evolved since he joined the Papers project?

 Matt Godfrey: I think I now see Joseph Smith more as a real person than the mythical character that we sometimes have in mind.

 I think we often hold Joseph to an impossible standard—that he never made mistakes, that he knew everything about the gospel when he exited the Sacred Grove, that he never felt real human emotions like anger and sorrow.

 And of course that’s a completely unfair way to look at him because no human being is like that.

 Working on the Joseph Smith Papers has shown me that Joseph experienced life much the same way that we all do.